Timothy Tangherlini

 Research Expertise and Interest

-folklore; Danish culture; Danish cinema; Danish literature; 19th and 20th century Scandinavian literature and culture; digital humanities; culture analytics; machine learning; networks; Korean culture, public impact research/scholarship, community-engaged research/scholarship
+folklore, Danish culture, Danish cinema, Danish literature, 19th and 20th Century Scandinavian literature, digital humanities, culture analysis, machine learning, networks, Korean culture, public impact research/scholarship, community-engaged research/scholarship

 Research Description

-Timothy R. Tangherlini is a Professor in the Dept. of Scandinavian.
+Timothy R. Tangherlini is the Elizabeth H. and Eugene A. Shurtleff Chair in Undergraduate Education.
+He is a Professor in the Dept. of Scandinavian and in the School of Information.
 A folklorist and ethnographer by training, he is the author of Danish Folktales, Legends and Other Stories (2014), Talking Trauma (1999), and Interpreting Legend (1994).
 He has also published widely in academic journals, including The Journal of American Folklore, Western Folklore, Journal of Folklore Research, Folklore, Scandinavian Studies, Danske Studier, PlosOne, Computer and Communications of the Association for Computing Machines.
-He is currently a co-PI on an international team developing ISEBEL: Intelligent Search Engine for Belief Legends.
+He iwasa co-PI on an international team developing ISEBEL: Intelligent Search Engine for Belief Legends, as well as an international lead on the Norwegian SAMLA project, which digitized the historical ethnographic collections of Norway.
 He is interested in the circulation of stories on and across social networks, and the ways in which stories are used by individuals in their ongoing negotiation of ideology with the groups to which they belong.
 In general, his work focuses on computational approaches to problems in the study of folklore, literature and culture.

 He has been deeply involved in the development of the field of Culture Analytics, co-directing a three-year long program at the NSF's Institute for Pure and Applied Mathematics.
 He also led the NEH's Institute for Advanced Topics in Digital Humanities on Network Analysis for the Humanities.
-Currently, his work, in collaboration with colleagues at UCLA, focuses on automated methods for the detection of conspiracy theories from large social media corpora.
+In collaboration with colleagues at UCLA and Rutgers, he has worked on automated methods for the detection of conspiracy theories from large social media corpora.
 Along with a colleague at Stanford, he is developing a search engine for dance movement in K-Pop using deep learning methods.
+In other work, he is exploring aspects of the rise of the Danish cooperative movement in 19th century Denmark, which aligns with his role in a recently launched center for excellence at the University of Copenhagen, Changing Urban and Rural Lives (TRANSITION).
+A five year project funded by the AFOSR and led by colleagues at Indiana University, aims to understand the dynamics of narrative and the resonance of narratives with individual's beliefs.

 Prior to joining the Cal faculty, he was a Professor in the Dept. of Asian Languages and Cultures, and the Scandinavian Section at UCLA.
-He has held appointments at the Univ. of Copenhagen, the Univ. of Iceland, Harvard University.
-He has held guest appointments at the Univ. of Tartu (Estonia), and the Univ. of Gothenburg.
+He has held appointments at the Univ. of Copenhagen (Denmark), the Univ. of Iceland, Harvard University, the Univ. of Tartu (Estonia), and the Univ. of Gothenburg (Sweden).

 In the News